Escyll/91cows/BotController/README.md

     ```

-### Installing node-bluetooth
+### Installing bluetooth-serial-port

-The `node-bluetooth` package build requires the node-gyp package to build something natively on the platform.
+The `bluetooth-serial-port` package build requires the node-gyp package to build something natively on the platform.
 That package required Python 2.7 and a few other pieces too.
 Simple problems sometimes get simple solutions.
 Thanks to the node-gyp team, that is the case and they have documented it in the project README.
 Using a PowerShell CLI instance with administrative privileges, and use the following code:
 `npm install --global --production windows-build-tools`.
 And that's it.
+Sometime a restart is needed or an update to
+a later version of `node-gyp`.

+### Downloading packages and build the BotController

+To download all dependencies and link the modules developed in the repository, run `rush install`.
+Once that is
+successful run `rush build` to build all the modules in the BotController repository.

 ### Manual Control